GregoryShen/11-Azure_stuff/Azure pipelines.md

 **What do I need to use Azure Pipelines?**

-To use Azure Pipelines, you need：
+To use Azure Pipelines, complete the following tasks：

-* An organization in Azure DevOps.
+* Create or already have an organization in Azure DevOps.
-* To have your source code stored in a version control system.
+* Store your source code in a version control system.

 **Pricing**

+* **Azure DevOps Services**

   If you use public projects, Azure Pipelines is free.
-To learn more, see What is a public project?
-If you use private projects, you can run up to 1,800 minutes (30 hours) of pipeline jobs for free every month.
-Learn more about how the pricing works based on parallel jobs.
+For more information, see [What is a public project?](https://docs.microsoft.com/en-us/azure/devops/organizations/public/about-public-projects?view=azure-devops) If you use private projects, you can run up to 1,800 minutes (30 hours) of pipeline jobs for free every month.
+For more information about how the pricing works based on [parallel jobs](https://docs.microsoft.com/en-us/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops).
+For more information, see [Pricing for Azure DevOps Services](https://azure.microsoft.com/pricing/details/devops/azure-devops-services/).

+* **Azure DevOps Server**

+  If you have five or less active users, [Azure DevOps Express](https://visualstudio.microsoft.com/downloads/) is free, simple to set up, and installs on both client and server operating systems.
+It supports all the same features as Azure DevOps Server 2019.

+  For more information, see [Pricing for Azure DevOps Server](https://azure.microsoft.com/pricing/details/devops/server/).

 **Why should I use Azure Pipelines?**